denneth9/wth/README.md

 WTF.
 What the {Fuck, Frick}.
 Where's the food
 ```

-1 Entry per line, Acronyms and descriptions are separated by `. ` (Space included), multiple definitions can be added for a single acronym by simply adding another `. ` and inserting another definition.
+1 Entry per line, Acronyms and descriptions are separated by `. ` (Space included), multiple definitions can be added for a single acronym by simply adding another `. ` and inserting another definition, Or by adding it on a new line.

+Places where multiple words could fit (like "Oh my gosh" / "Oh my goodness") are noted like such: Oh my {gosh, goodness}.

 ## Todo

 - [x] Upload to Github

-- [ ] Update wtf database to the wth 'standard'
+- [x] Update wtf database to the wth 'standard'

 - [ ] Adding more acronyms

+- [x] Ignore / Filter out special characters from input

 - [ ] Release executable

-- [ ] Add to some repo?
+- [ ] Add binary to some repo?

-- [ ] Clean and refactor the code
+- [x] Clean and refactor the code

 - [ ] Optimise the code (Alot)

+- [x] Refactor database parsing to allow duplicate entries